jankotek/mapdb-site/doc/getting-started.rst

 What you should know
 --------------------

-MapDB is very simple to use, however it bites when used wrong way.
-Here is list of most common usage errors and things to avoid:
+MapDB is very simple to use, however it bites when used in the wrong way.
+Hereis a list of the most common usage errors and things to avoid:

--  Transactions (write-ahead-log) can be disabled with DBMaker.transactionDisable(), this will speedup writes.
-However without transactions store gets corrupted when not closed correctly.
+-  Transactions (write-ahead-log) can be disabled with DBMaker.transactionsDisable(), this will speedup the writes.
+However, without WAL the store gets corrupted when not closed correctly.

 -  Keys and values must be immutable.
 MapDB may serialize them on background thread, put them into instance cache...
 Modifying an